 There are two styles of folding knives: modern and traditional.
 Traditional folding knives were developed for specific trades and tasks, but modern folding knives have evolved to meet the needs of any profession or task.

 Traditional folding knives are more difficult to open quickly, and often require two hands.
 Modern folding knife patterns have the advantages of a one-handed open with a thumb stud and one-handed closing with a blade lock.
 They are also easier to clean and easier to disassemble than traditional folding knife patterns.
-The modern folding knives are geared more towards tactical use in general, which makes them better for self-defense.
+The modern folding knives are geared more towards tactical use in general which makes them better for self-defense.
+Microtech knives work great for self-defense purposes.

 The spear point blade's tip aligns with the center of the blade.
 This blade is most commonly seen on throwing knives because they pierce objects very easily and steadily.
 While it is an excellent choice for piercing or stabbing through things, it is not necessarily as adept for cutting or slicing items.

-The Sheepsfoot/Wharncliff blade is a straight-edged, slightly-curved blade with a dull spine.
+The Sheepsfoot/Wharncliffe blade is a straight-edged, slightly-curved blade with a dull spine.
 It is excellent for cutting and general-purpose use and safer than a drop point or clip point design.
 For this reason, it is favored for use by first responders in rescue situations, such as EMTs who quickly need to remove a seatbelt or an article of clothing.
-The lowered risk of accidentally stabbing yourself or the person you are working on makes this an excellent choice for situations like these.
+The lowered risk of accidentally stabbing yourself or the person you are assisting makes this an excellent choice for situations like these.

 Serrated blade knives are used for specific purposes, such as slicing through ropes or wood.
 They work more like a saw than a knife and may be advantageous for situations where a more forceful cut is required.
 It's probably not the most useful blade for general-purpose use, but for those who find themselves needing to saw through tough, textured materials, the serrated knife blade design might be the best option.

 There are two types of steels used in knife blades: stainless steel and high-carbon, non-stainless steel.
 The measure of hardiness of the blade is measured on a scale called the Rockwell Hardness scale.
-Depending on the manufacturing company, traditional knife patterns tend to make use of the non-stainless high-carbon steel blades, which are generally tougher and longer lasting but more prone to corrosion.
+Depending on the manufacturing company, traditional knife patterns tend to make use of the non-stainless high-carbon steel blades which are generally tougher and longer lasting but more prone to corrosion.
+Some professionals actually conduct scratch tests to determine the corrosion and wear of stainless steel.

 Custom folding knives